cs-fullstack-2020-spring/200414-mongo-crud-cw-Awhit-commits/README.md

 [Resource - MDN Mongo Info](https://developer.mozilla.org/en-US/docs/Learn/Server-side/Express_Nodejs/mongoose#Connecting_to_MongoDB) |
 [Resource - Mongoose Methods](https://mongoosejs.com/docs/api/model.html)

+### Your first name, last name, and single endpoints all go to the same place.
+Also you single endpoint doesn't need a query param because it's a boolean value and you only want true values.
+Also the delete mongoose method doesn't need to be passed that `req.body` param.
+But your schema, other endpoints, and most mongoose methods looks solid.

+### Score : 3/5

 ### Schema
 Define a Resident Schema with properties :
 - first name (string)